Posted on Apr 19, 2022

 Over the last few years, the popularity of yoga has skyrocketed.
-As research established the many benefits of yoga, many medical professionals and celebrities are also taking up and recommend this wonderful practice.
+As research established the many benefits of yoga, many medical professionals, physiotherapist and celebrities are also taking up and recommend this wonderful practice.
 While many believe it to be not as important, yoga is not just another fad going around, for it provides the practitioner many mental and physical benefits.

 Yoga poses helps maintain body postures, balance as well as body alignment.
 People with back pain can especially benefit from yoga such as healing injured back muscles, speeding time to recover from an injury, preventing re-injury and helping maintain a regular level of daily activities and avoid disability.